 Since we can’t predict the exact buyer journey it pays dividends to create a wonderland of valuable and engaging content that your contacts can enjoy, and when the time is right, the pathway to becoming a client is always there.
 All roads lead to Rome.
-Rome being the start of the ‘Client’ part of the customer journey.
+Rome is the start of the ‘Client’ part of the customer journey.

 I always recommend that marketers aim for an email nurturing sequence of at least once a week, sometimes every day, or every couple of days.
 It really does depend on what is called the ‘buying cycle’ of what you sell.
 Some high-value buying decisions can take months, so bombarding someone’s inbox every day for months would be overkill.
 An email every week wouldn’t.

 Business-growing email sequences aren’t born perfect, they evolve and develop over time with testing and constant iteration.

 If you want to have higher engagement rates from your leads, then it’s really worth having an email sequence that the recipient will be able to relate to and is appropriate for the thing they are buying.
 Making the pitch in your lead nurturing email is also important, there is an intelligent way to sell without selling in your email nurture sequences.

 Don’t rush to get to the CTA (Call To Action) either.
 It's a critical part of the flow for sure, but don't force a call to action at every opportunity.
 There is a rhythm and dance to create a compelling email nurture sequence, learn the steps.
 The call to action can always be there subtly (in the PS area of the email, for example: